-The importance of facts in memoir writing such as dates, addresses, names, and relationships, are one of its special feature.
+Facts are important in memoir writing.
+The inclusion of dates, addresses, names, and relationships, are one of its special features.

 Memoir writing cannot, without deleting from its value, omit dates and specific identification of locales, names of individuals and their relationships to one another.
 Memoir writing is factual writing: hence the importance of facts.
 A memoir without these facts is like a map without route numbers.
 Whether I know the people in the stories or not, I always want to be able to move easily in the complicated terrain of relationships and the sequence of events so that I might, through reading, form my own views about the character.
 Hence the importance of facts in memoir writing.